radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-0.md

 - Loading/refreshing on Data Catalog > Data Sources > *selected data source* > Schema is sometimes slow.
 - OIDC support for SSO into the Control Panel isn't supported yet.
 - Comparing differences between an extracted schema file and the current backend data source schemas in the Data Catalog isn't supported yet.
+- developer.radiantlogic.com site is in the process of having broken links and missing images fixed.

 For known issues reported after the release, please see the Radiant Logic Knowledge Base: